Medical Laboratory Technician

 Medical laboratory technicians take medical samples and run tests under the supervision of scientists and pathologists.

 Qualified medical laboratory technicians usually earn

-Pay for medical laboratory technicians varies depending on their experience and the shifts they work.
+Pay for medical laboratory technicians varies depending on experience.

 What you will do